The best one-person tents 2023: solo shelters for featherlight camping

 A wonderful summer wild camp in MSR's FreeLite 1 (Image credit: Matthew Jones)

 Ultralight backpackers will typically want the best one-person tent that is as small and light as possible – within reason.
-The average is around the 1.5kg mark for a one-person tent, although it can go down to as little as 500g.
-The packed size is also important.
+As well as the weight, the packed size is also important.
 You can pack the world’s lightest tent, but if it takes up your entire backpack that’s not much good.

 Each tent will have different construction features.
 Decide which ones are important to you and see how many you can get!
 For example, is it freestanding?
 If so, this is very useful on rocky ground that won’t take pegs, but not so necessary if you’re camping on grass.
 Can it be pitched inner and outer together for a hasty camp in the rain?
 Or can the outer be easily removed for hot summer nights?
 Consider too, little features like porch size, washing lines and pockets.
 It's infuriating if you've got the best camping tech but it has to stay buried in your backpack because there's nowhere in the tent's interior to keep it for quick, convenient access.